 It is important to comply with the copyright law because infringement carries significant penalties.
 For example, if an infringement is considered “willful,” you could be subject to statutory damages as high as $150,000 for each infringed work.
 Moreover, even if the infringement is considered inadvertent, you could be subject to statutory damages ranging from $750 to $30,000 for each infringed work.
 You may also be subject to other costs, including reasonable attorneys’ fees to the prevailing party.

-The MPLC now offers, in partnership with the American Dental Association (ADA) and American Academy of Pediatric Dentistry (AAPD), an umbrella license for dentists to show movies and television programming in their practices.
+The MPLC now offers, in partnership with the American Dental Association (ADA) and the American Academy of Pediatric Dentistry (AAPD), an umbrella license for dentists to show movies and television programming in their practices.
 The license is available to ADA and AAPD members at a discounted rate.
-The annual license fee is $290 for members ($340 for nonmembers) per location, and MPLC offers a discount for offices with multiple locations.
+The annual license fee is $349 for members ($429 for nonmembers) per location per year and MPLC offers a discount for offices with multiple locations.
 Complete the application on the MPLC website.

 Yes.
 This would still require a public performance license unless they bring their own personal players.
-If you provide the means for the infringement (i.e., by providing the DVD player, video screen, etc., in the waiting room) and allow your patients to play their own DVDs, you may be liable for contributory infringement because you had the right and ability to monitor the infringing activity.
+Provide the means for the infringement (i.e., by providing the DVD player, video screen, etc., in the waiting room) and allow your patients to play their own DVDs.
+You may be liable for contributory infringement because you had the right and ability to monitor the infringing activity.
 If your patients wish to bring their portable DVD players or laptop computers for their own use, you are not contributing to infringement.

 Yes.
 Because the dental operatory is part of a business, showing or displaying the movie would be considered a public performance for which there is no nonprofit exemption.
 Thus, for the reasons discussed earlier, you would be required to obtain a separate public performance license.